hpfletch/hpfletch.github.io/pages/carechanger.md

 assistive platform he called CareChanger.

 ### *Objective*
-To develop a small and mobile urinary void event detection and alert system for wheelchair bound users which provides the following functionality:
+The objective of this project is to develop a small and mobile urinary void event detection and alert system for wheelchair bound users which provides the following functionality:

 -   Detection of urinary void events